OGNIMOHUB

 11.2.
 Frequency of Training

-- Refresher Training: Annual refresher training will be provided to all relevant personnel.
+Annual Refresher Training: For all relevant personnel.

 12. Technology and Systems